 All of these factors can come into play in any particular combination.
 Sometimes leading to a great experience and sometimes leading to an experience that you’re not satisfied with.

 This is especially important if you haven’t been having sex for long.
 Many guys take some time to get used to the excitement and pleasure of sex.

 If you start to draw conclusions such as ‘I’m no good in bed’ or ‘I’ll never last long enough’, then there’s the chance you’ll slip into the vicious cycle of sexual performance anxiety.

 This is when the anxiety itself becomes a major factor in you experiencing premature ejaculation or erectile dysfunction for example.

 5. The vicious circle

 Your worry about not lasting long enough itself causes you to climax too soon.
 Or worrying about not getting an erection then stops you from getting one.

 It could be that your first sexual encounter was over quickly because of a combination of nerves, excitement and not being prepared for the overwhelming experience of having sex.

 But rather than thinking it was just you not being used to it, you may have thought ‘oh no, I’m one of those guys that can’t last very long’.

 As I said earlier, the key is to not allow yourself to make these kinds of damning statements.
 They eat away at your confidence and keep your stuck in the vicious circle of sexual performance anxiety.

 What happens when you have sexual performance anxiety?

-If you do start to approach sexual encounters with anxiety, it can effect you in a couple of major ways:
+If you do start to approach sexual encounters with anxiety, it can affect you in a couple of major ways.

 Secondly, you can get stuck in your mind and thoughts, worrying about whether you’ll last long enough this time or if it will ‘happen again’.
 This means you’re not doing 3 important things: